spack/spack/lib/spack/docs/getting_started.rst

 the solution is have Spack install the required packages, and then have Spack use them.

-For example, if ``curl`` doesn't work, one could use the following steps to provide Spack a working ``curl``:
+For example, if ``curl`` doesn't work, you could use the following steps to provide Spack a working ``curl``:

 .. code-block:: console